sebastiendamaye/deephunter/docs/reports/query_error.rst

 Notice that the "error date" field corresponds to the date when the campaign has run.
 When a campaign is regenerated retroactively, the snapshot date for the events will correspond to the retroactive date of the campaign, but the error date will correspond to the current date when the campaign was regenerated.
 This is done to investigate on potential datalake-related issues.

+The checkbox is a toggle to include or exclude INFO messages.
+By default, only ERROR messages are shown when the page loads.

 .. image:: ../img/reports_query_error.png
   :width: 1500
   :alt: img